DragonMoth28/Pokefarm_Q/README.md

 Pokéfarm Q for my outside people: https://pokefarm.com

-If you want to join the game, use my account, Moth Dragonfly, as your referrer!
+If you want to join the game, use my account, Moth Dragonfly, as your referrer (unless you have someone else in mind, that is.
+Either way you'll get special rewards)